Huma Abedin, loyal aide and betrayed wife, picks up the mic

 Asked if she looks back at the scandal differently through a #MeToo lens, Abedin notes her allegiance was always to Hillary.
 As for Bill: “There was no excusing his behavior.
 But he would be the first to say that.”

 Speaking of #MeToo, one episode in the book has gotten much attention, but takes up only a few paragraphs.
-Abedin recounts that a U.S. senator invited her to his apartment for coffee and kissed her forcefully, then apologized when she rebuffed him, saying he’d misread her.
+Abedin recounts that a U.S. senator, whom she doesn’t name, invited her to his apartment for coffee and kissed her forcefully, then apologized when she rebuffed him, saying he’d misread her.
 Abedin never describes it as an assault, and doesn’t name the senator.

 Throughout, Abedin’s unstinting allegiance to Hillary Clinton is paramount.
 She recalls thinking, early on: “I would walk to the ends of the earth if you asked!!”
 Asked if the two ever had a dispute in all those years, she replies: “You’ve stumped me.”